mriedem/databases-for-mongodb/learn-performance.md

 ## Monitoring your deployment

-{{site.data.keyword.databases-for-mongodb}} deployments offer an integration with the [Sysdig Monitoring service](/docs/databases-for-mongodb?topic=databases-for-mongodb-sysdig-monitoring) for basic monitoring of resource usage on your deployment.
+{{site.data.keyword.databases-for-mongodb}} deployments offer an integration with the [{{site.data.keyword.monitoringfull}} service](/docs/databases-for-mongodb?topic=databases-for-mongodb-sysdig-monitoring) for basic monitoring of resource usage on your deployment.
 Many of the available metrics, like disk usage and IOPS, are presented to help you configure [autoscaling](/docs/databases-for-mongodb?topic=databases-for-mongodb-autoscaling) on your deployment.
 Observing trends in your usage and configuring the autoscaling to respond to them can help alleviate performance problems before your databases become unstable due to resource exhaustion.

 ## Disk Usage